-As defined by HCD guidance, homelessness is lacking or a perceived lack of fixed, regular and adequate nighttime residence, or as having primary nighttime residence in a shelter, on the street, in a vehicle, or in an enclosure that is not authorized or fit for human habitation.45 The protected groups outlined in the "Patterns of Integration and Segregation" section of this assessment are also more susceptible to experiencing homelessness among other housing challenges.
+As defined by HCD guidance, homelessness is lacking or a perceived lack of fixed, regular and adequate nighttime residence, or as having primary nighttime residence in a shelter, on the street, in a vehicle, or in an enclosure that is not authorized or fit for human habitation.
+The protected groups outlined in the "Patterns of Integration and Segregation" section of this assessment are also more susceptible to experiencing homelessness among other housing challenges.

-Preliminary results from the the 2022 Point-In-Time Countwas, the first official count of people experiencing homelessness since the start of the COVID pandemicand, showed an overall downward trend in Sonoma County and its cities since 2011.
-In 2011, there werefrom 4,539 counted individuals experiencing homelessness in 2011 in the county.
-The last count conducted in 2022 wasCcCountywide, to 2,893 in 2022.
+The 2022 Point-In-Time Count was the first official count of people experiencing homelessness since the start of the COVID pandemic and showed an overall downward trend in Sonoma County and its cities from 4,539 counted individuals experiencing homelessness in 2011 Countywide, to 2,893 in 2022.
 Although this marks a 5% increase in homeless populations since 2021, it is still significantly lower than the 2011 count and what was predicted during the COVID-19 pandemic.
-The County attributes this minimal increase to emergency response measures like Project Homekey and rental assistance as well as ongoing programs such as safe parking, interim housing, and housing vouchers.46
+The County attributes this minimal increase to emergency response measures like Project Homekey and rental assistance as well as ongoing programs such as safe parking, interim housing, and housing vouchers.
+43 The County has enacted additional emergency response measures, including the opening of a temporary emergency shelter in the Permit Sonoma parking lot on the County Administrative Center campus, across the street from the Board of Supervisors' chambers and offices.
+This shelter provides over 82 tents for homeless individuals to live temporarily while transitioning into permanent housing.
+As a part of this measure, the County is also providing meals, restrooms, showers, case management and full wrap-around services.
+The County is currently refurbishing two existing dormitories at the County-owned Los Guilicos campus in east Santa Rosa, adding 140 beds, and is also opening a new combined safe parkingtiny home village at a different County Campus site (Russell Avenue).
+As approved by the Board of Supervisors, the Russell Avenue site will provide 50 beds through safe parking for RVs and an additional 24 beds in tiny homes.

-45 California Department of Housing and Community Development "Affirmatively Furthering Fair Housing" guidance
+&lt;sup>42 California Department of Housing and Community Development "Affirmatively Furthering Fair Housing" guidance

-As of the 2022 Point-In-Time Count, there were 161 individuals in Uunincorporated Sonoma County.
+As of the 2022 Point-In-Time Count, there were 161 individuals in Unincorporated Sonoma County.
 Of these, most reside in West County and Sonoma Valley.
-Of the areas surveyed, unincorporated Santa Rosa experienced the largest decline in homelessness from 2019 to 2022, and Uunincorporated West County experienced the largest decline in homelessness from 2020 to 2022.
+Of the areas surveyed, unincorporated Santa Rosa experienced the largest decline in homelessness from 2019 to 2022, and Unincorporated West County experienced the largest decline in homelessness from 2020 to 2022.
 Unincorporated South County is the only region in which homelessness increased from 2019 to 2022, with an increase of only 12 individuals (Table 53).
-While there are slightly more individuals experiencing homelessness in the West County and in the Sonoma Valley, there are no significant concentrations of homelessness in the unincorporated County, and most homeless individuals reside within incorporated areas.